Hetzner vs AWS for Solo Developers

 Hetzner Overview

 Hetzner is the European hosting provider that delivers the best price-to-performance ratio in the industry.
-For EUR 3.79 per month, you get a VPS with 2 vCPUs, 4GB RAM, 40GB NVMe storage, and 20TB bandwidth.
-Try finding that deal on any other cloud provider.
+For EUR 4.49 per month (the CX22 plan, after Hetzner's April 2026 price adjustment), you get a VPS with 2 vCPUs, 4GB RAM, 40GB NVMe storage, and 20TB traffic.
+Even after that increase, try finding that deal on any other major cloud provider.
 You can't.

 The appeal is pure economics.
 A Hetzner dedicated server with 64GB RAM and a Ryzen processor costs what a medium AWS EC2 instance costs.
 For solo developers who can manage their own servers, Hetzner stretches every dollar further than any alternative.